Toggle menu

 Table 33.
 Poverty and Deprivation - Child Poverty by Area

-The Scottish Government has a child poverty analysis web-page providing access to a number of indicators relating to child poverty at local authority and national level.
+The Scottish Government has a child poverty analysis web-page and Glasgow City Council have a Child Poverty Report (PDF, 8 MB), providing access to a number of indicators relating to child poverty at local authority and national level.
 Table 33 below details some child poverty related indicators from this and other sources, for Glasgow and Scotland.

 Table 33.
 Poverty and Deprivation - Child Poverty by Area